 The night before we arrived a group of lions had killed an adult giraffe.
 The kill location was situated just off the side of the main road that runs between the Anderson Gate and the Okaukuejo Camp.
 So we basically stumbled right into it within one hour after we entered the gate on our first day!!

 It is actually amazing how well they are able to blend into the grass.
 In the photos there appears to be only a few of them but in reality there were at least 10 of them.
 They would stand up and move back and forth around the kill.
 Otherwise, they would have been completely invisible to the untrained eye.
 This would not be a good place to have to change a flat tire – that is for sure!

 Western Etosha National Park

 Etosha National Park also has some very interesting creatures at the other end of the food chain.
-Such as these young black faced impala (see below).
+Such as these young black faced impala.
 These are a sub species of the common impala and they are native to NW Namibia.
-The primary difference in the species is the black facial characteristics displayed by the black faced impala compared to its cousin the common impala.
-They are not endemic to this specific area of Namibia and were first introduced into Etosha National Park in the 1970s.

 The black-backed jackal is a long time resident of Namibia.
-Ancient fossil evidence of their existence dates back between 2-3 million years.
-They have 2 primary habitats, one in Southern Africa including Namibia and also in East Africa.
-They are also commonly sighted at the infamous Skeleton Coast National Park in Namibia.
-These jackals are not picky eaters.
-They will eat insects, carrion, rodents, plant matter and even human refuse.
+This is because ancient fossil evidence of their existence dates back between 2-3 million years.
+Additionally, these jackals are not picky eaters and they will eat insects, carrion, rodents, plant matter and even human refuse.